Start Rebuilding Trust In Your Marriage With Affair Therapy

 What are the causes of cheating?

 A variety of factors may lead to infidelity in a romantic relationship.
 These can include relationship problems, hurt feelings, low self-esteem, problems with sexual intimacy, life stressors, sex addiction, and various factors unique to each person and relationship.
 Because every person and every relationship is different, there may not always be a clear explanation for why the unfaithful partner engages in the affair.
-However, there are several common reasons that may be worth exploring.
+However, several common reasons may be worth exploring.
 These may include, but are not limited to:

 - Communication difficulties between partners